 Hood's Sarsaparilla Is the best-in fact the One True Blood Purifier.

-Hood's Piss cure sick headache.
+Hood's Pins cure sick headache.
 25c.

-good humored.
-An angry man doesn't know whether he is eating boiled cabbage or stewed umbrellas.-Chicago Daily News.
+If you would enjoy your food be good humored.
+An angry man doesn't know whether he is eating boiled cabbage or stewed umtirellas.-Chicago Daily News.